 Whirlpool and steam cabin: Now we're talking!
 For the complete spa experience, a whirlpool cabin adds bubbles into the equation and many come with integrated TV screens so you can chill out and enjoy an extremely relaxing environment without missing your favourite soap.

 Shower cabins can be fitted in many bathrooms regardless of your water supply setup.
 You may need one or two extra items depending on your system, as detailed below.

 Gravity system: If you have one of these systems you will need a cabin which is fitted with a pump (minimum of 2 bar pressure), and a thermostatic valve (these prevent the risk of scalding as it regulates the temperature of the water).

 Combi boiler system: You'll ideally need to fit a pressure equalising valve with this system.
 This item prevents the thermostatic valve from being damaged.

 Mains pressure unvented system: As these layouts store hot water in a tank (normally located in the airing cupboard), the only additional item you'll need is a thermostatic valve to keep the temperature regulated.

-Unlike regular shower enclosures, cabins are not fixed to the wall as they are freestanding.
-They are bulky items however and can take up a fair amount of space.
+Unlike regular shower enclosures, shower cabins are not fixed to the wall as they are freestanding items.
+They are generally quite bulky however and can take up a fair amount of space.
 The first thing to take into account is the size of the room.
-It's not going to fit in a cloakroom or small bathroom for example, so ensure you have sufficient space available first.
+It's not going to fit into most cloakrooms or small bathrooms for example, so ensure you have sufficient space available first.

 Also avoid installing the cabin near any other fittings as this may cause problems if you need to remove it at a later stage.
 It's also important to make sure that it sits completely flush to the floor, and is not leaning or obstructed in any way as this could potentially be very dangerous.
 Finally, make sure any pipework at the back of the unit is properly connected and not protruding in any way to complete the look.